Thanks for stopping by my little piece of “online real estate.”

 One morning, before a conference call, I went outside to take my recycling down the street.
 I rode my bike, holding the recyclables in one hand.
 Yes, bad idea.
 But I was in a rush.

-Whole other (long) story that you can read more about on my blog, in my book (coming soon), or via my YouTube vlog… but long story short, I fell off my bike.
+Whole other (long) story that you can read more about on my blog, in my book What Happens after Elbow Surgery, or via my YouTube vlog… but long story short, I fell off my bike.
 I fractured my elbow, required surgery, developed complex regional pain syndrome, and never went back into the hospital again.

 That’s right.
 Everything happens for a reason.